yanbinwei/CFinBench-Eval/README.md

 python run.py --models hf_qwen1_5_7b --datasets cfinbench_gen_5775b0 cfinbench_gen_fce092 --summarizer cfinbench_viz
 ```

 The configuration details of the CFinBench can be referred to the files under `configs/datasets/CFinbench`, and the custom evaluator can be found in `opencompass/datasets/cfinbench.py`.
+If you wish to obtain the evaluation results on the test subset, you can submit the inference results of that to yanbinwei@huawei.com.

 ## Benchmark Results